usnistgov/opensource/about/index.md

     -   Photo: A headshot photo, or image that is uniquely you.
     -   Name: Your first and last name.
     -   Bio: Include a few words about yourself!
-Don't forget to mention @LLNL.
+Don't forget to mention @NIST.
-    -   URL: This might be your [nist.gov/people](http://nist.gov/people) page.
+    -   URL: This might be your [nist.gov/people](https://www.nist.gov/about-nist/our-organization/people) page.
     -   Company: Probably `National Institute of Standards and Technology`
     -   Location: Your primary location.
 3. Add your `@NIST` email address (and any aliases) to your [Email Settings](https://github.com/settings/emails) page.